Spectrumsun/phone-frontend/README.md

 # Technologies Used
    * Front-end: React/Redux
-   * Back-end: Node/Expressjs + MongoDb/Mongoose
+   * Back-end: Node/Expressjs + MongoDB/Mongoose
    * Libraries: ES6, Babel-CLI, eslint, express

 # Features
-   * A user view list of phone
+   * A user can view list of phones
-   * A user can search for phone based on user input text
+   * A user can search for a phone based on user input text
    * A user can search based on price filter
    * A user can toggle between buyers and sellers request